Kubandir/swgt/README.md

 ./swgt
 ```

-The widget will appear when you move your mouse to the designated hover zone at the right edge of the screen.
-The buttons are visible immediately during animation for better visual feedback.
-Click any button to toggle its state - buttons will change color and execute different commands based on their active/inactive state.
+The widget will appear when you move your mouse to the right edge of the screen.
+Navigate between pages using arrow keys, WASD/HJKL, or mouse wheel.
+The widget starts on the configured default page and supports both vertical and horizontal navigation modes.